 To help us prioritise you request please insert the following in the subject box of your email:

 Fees top up request

 - We will continue to process debt payments made via credit transfers or Bacs to the NICTS Third Party Bank Account.

 - We will process any cheque payment sent to the office by debtors

-Mailboxes- our general mailboxes remain open, but note they are not monitoried daily.
-However, we aim to provide a limited service and we shall endeavour to deal with any customer contacting us about financial hardship first as well as customers seeking to top up prepaid accounts.
-We ask you to be patient for responses to be made.
+Mailboxes- our general mailboxes remain open, and are monitored daily.
+We will endeavor to deal with any customer contacting us giving priority to those contacting us about financial hardship first then to customers seeking to top up prepaid accounts.
+We ask you to be patient in awaiting responses at this time.

-Certificates of Satisfaction- the office is suspending the issuing of any new certificates of satisfaction
+Certificates of Satisfaction- the office is processing applications for certificates of satisfaction

 Bank Name and Address